luizomf/clean-architecture-api-boilerplate/README.md

         └── responses
             └── generic - generic presenters
 ```
-## The "User" entity
+## The "User" model

-You may notice that I've created an entity called "User".
-This is just as an example for creating new entities.
-If you really want to use this entity, you should remove routes like "delete" (delete method), "update" (put method) or even "finds" (get methods).
+You may notice that I've created a model called "User".
+This is just as an example for creating new models.
+If you really want to use this model, you should remove routes like "delete" (delete method), "update" (put method) or even "finds" (get methods).
 I'm creating all CRUD operations open, so anyone will be able to access this routes.
 To do that, just remove or comment routes in `src/infrastructure/express/routes/user.ts` so that no one can use those.
 You might change those routes as you need as well.

+Currently I'm changing these rotes.

 ## Todo

 - [x] Create CRUD operations for "user"
 - [x] Create sign-in system with token and refresh token
-- [ ] Add authorization token to user routes (except "create")
+- [x] Add authorization token to user routes (except "create")
 - [ ] Create a refresh token route to allow regenerate tokens via refresh token
 - [ ] Create "roles" to allow or disallow create, read, delete and update for any route
+- [ ] Change user routes to allow "Admin" role and the user that owns the data to read, update or delete